 Adrenaline is light and heat sensitive so adrenaline autoinjectors need to be stored in a cool dark place at room temperature, between 15 and 25 degrees Celsius.
 If the temperature fluctuates below 15 or above 25 degrees Celsius this may be achieved by using an insulated wallet.
 These are available from patient organisations.
 Adrenaline autoinjectors must not be refrigerated nor stored on ice as temperatures below 15 degrees Celsius may damage the autoinjector mechanism.

 The shelf life of adrenaline autoinjectors is normally around 1-2 years from date of manufacture.
 The expiry date on the side of the device needs to be marked on a calendar and the device must be replaced prior to this date.
-Registration with Epiclub http://www.epiclub.com.au or Analert http://www.analert.com may be of assistance as they provide reminders about expiry dates.
-Expired adrenaline autoinjectors are not as effective when used for treating anaphylaxis and should therefore not be relied upon to treat anaphylaxis.
-However, a recently expired adrenaline autoinjector should be used in preference to not using one at all.
+Registration with a reminder service (e.g. www.epiclub.com.au) may be of assistance as they provide reminders about expiry dates.

-Q 18: Who should be prescribed the "Junior" version of adrenaline autoinjectors?
+Q 19: Who should be prescribed the "Junior" (green label) version of adrenaline autoinjectors?

-The Australasian Society of Clinical Immunology and Allergy (ASCIA) Prescribing Guidelines recommends EpiPen®Jr and Anapen®150 for children weighing 10-20kg and EpiPen® or Anapen® 300 for adults and children weighing more than 20kg.
+ASCIA Prescribing Guidelines recommends EpiPen®Jr for children weighing 10-20kg and EpiPen® for adults and children weighing more than 20kg.

 A general guide to adrenaline autoinjector dose is as follows:

-• Children under 1 year of age are not usually prescribed an adrenaline autoinjector.
-If anaphylaxis is suspected only a lower dose green label (Junior) adrenaline autoinjector containing 0.15mg of adrenaline should be given.
-Higher dose adrenaline autoinjectors (yellow or magenta coloured) should NOT be administered to children under 1 year of age.
+- Children under 1 year of age are not usually prescribed an adrenaline autoinjector.
+If anaphylaxis is suspected only a lower dose green label device (containing 0.15mg of adrenaline) should be given.
+Higher dose adrenaline autoinjectors (yellow label devices) should NOT be administered to children under 1 year of age.

-• In children aged 1 to 5 years of age, a green label (Junior) adrenaline autoinjector should be used.
+- In children aged 1 to 5 years of age, a green label device (containing 0.15mg of adrenaline) should be used.
 However, if only a yellow label device is available (containing 0.3mg of adrenaline) this should be used in preference to not using one at all.

-• In children over 5 years of age or adults, a yellow label adrenaline autoinjector should be used.
-However if only a green label (Junior) device is available, this should be used in preference to not using one at all.
+- In children over 5 years of age or adults, a yellow label adrenaline autoinjector should be used.
+However if only a green label device (containing 0.15mg of adrenaline is available, this should be used in preference to not using one at all.

 In New Zealand adrenaline autoinjectors are not currently subsidised by Pharmac.

-The Australasian Society of Clinical Immunology (ASCIA) has developed a Travel Plan for people at risk of anaphylaxis which needs to be completed and signed by the individual's treating doctor and attached to the ASCIA Action Plan for Anaphylaxis.
-More information: ASCIA Travel Plan for people at risk of anaphylaxis
+ASCIA has developed a Travel Plan for people at risk of anaphylaxis which needs to be completed and signed by the individual's treating doctor and attached to the ASCIA Action Plan for Anaphylaxis.

-The patient support organisation Allergy & Anaphylaxis Australia also has information on travelling with severe food allergies www.allergyfacts.org.au/livingwith.html#travelling
+The patient support organisation Allergy & Anaphylaxis Australia, also has information on travelling with severe food allergies: www.allergyfacts.org.au